 - Budget: $2900-3200 USD

-Just 15 days after Lucy placed her order, every piece was delivered and set up all in one day.
+Just 15 days after placing her order, every single piece was delivered and set up in Lucy’s studio, all in a single day.

 “The transformation was miraculous!
 I can’t believe I furnished the whole apartment for just $3000 without doing any work.” – Lucy